opencog/motor/README-Design-Crawler.md

 typically have metadata associated with each tree, branch or leaf.
 There must be a way of accessing this data.

-Metadata may be of two types: stored staticly with the filesystem, and generated dynamically, on the fly.
+Metadata may be of two types: stored statically with the filesystem, and generated dynamically, on the fly.
 Thus, the filesize and modification date are stored statically, as a part of the filesystem itself.
 The file mime-type is not: it can only be obtained by running some sort of